-Pastor Montell Jordan: ‘This Is How God Does It’
+Montell Jordan At 50: ‘This Is How God Does It’

-Montell Jordan grew up in South Central, Los Angeles, in a Crip neighborhood.
-Anybody who knows about that area understands that it’s not easy to avoid the gang life.
-Both and the Crips and Bloods run rampant there, especially in the 80s and 90s.
-Jordan stayed away from the gangs, though.
+Jordan grew up in South Central, Los Angeles, in a notorious Crip gang-overun neighborhood.
+Although both and the Crips and Bloods ran rampant there, especially in the 80s and 90s, Jordan stayed away from the gangs.
 He recalls, “I was more fearful of my dad than I was the Crips and Bloods,” he says. “ If we even thought about gang banging or being around that, he would take us out first.”

 Instead, Jordan frequented the local church, where he played the piano.
 Moreover, pretty much his whole family served at the church in some capacity, meaning that going to church was a tradition he was brought up in.
 Being the church pianist with service six days out of the week, Jordan got his start with music.
 But if you heard Montell Jordan’s records during his rise to fame in the 90s and early 2000s, you wouldn’t guess that he spent much time in a church.
 His music portrayed partying, women and drinking.
 In an interview with The Revolution TV, the former R&B singer details his transformations: